 Make you goals specific.
 Mention details and make clear what you have in mind.
 You can do so by describing what you want to achieve in concrete terms.
 Do not use words that can be interpreted in multiple ways.
-For example, the word 'healthy' in the goal below is not concrete:
+This will avoid confusion.

 Link numbers to your goals.
 For example, think of how much turnover you want to make, the number of transactions, delivery time, or how satisfied your customers are.
 Express these numbers in percentages or in fixed numbers.
 Also make sure you can measure these numbers.

 Example: "For an annual turnover of €50,000, I need to sell an average of €4,167 per month.
 That means I need to sell an average of 208 €20 jars of shea butter per month."

 That your goal is acceptable is especially important when working with others.
 Everyone involved in the goal must agree to it.
 If you work alone, you are the only one who has to stand behind the goal.

 Example: "To keep more of the turnover of €50,000, I want to reduce the cost of purchasing by 10%.
 To this end, I am negotiating with my main supplier."